manics/20250518-pasc25-satre-temporary/README.md

 - GDPR and other legislation applies
 - HPC administrators may not be trained in handling sensitive data
 - A typical TRE will be audited/accredited, e.g. to ISO27001
-- Are data owners confident that HPC administrators won't make mistakes?

 ![bg right:40%](gdpr_europe.jpg)